Work with DynamoDB - Amazon SDK for Java 2.x

 • Update the shared Amazon config file setting.

-The following snippet is an example of how to disable account-based routing by configuring a DynamoDB service client:
+The following example shows how to disable account-based routing by configuring a DynamoDB service client:

 DynamoDbClient.builder() .accountIdEndpointMode(AccountIdEndpointMode.DISABLED) .build();